Part time Teaching and Research Associate (TARA) Studentships now available – closing date 28th February, 2019

 Successful applicants will be part of a large, vibrant, highly collaborative community of PhD students with good interdisciplinary links.
-Currently the school has around 50 students registered for a PhD, and over 30 students studying for a DClinPsy.
+Currently the school has around 40 students registered for a PhD.
 Psychology PhD students automatically become members of both the Plymouth University Doctoral Training Centre in Social Sciences, which provides interdisciplinary training and networking opportunities for around 160 doctoral students, and the interdisciplinary Cognition Institute providing further opportunities for research, training and collaboration.
-The School is also part of the ESRC South West Doctoral Training Partnership.

 How to apply

-Candidates will need to apply through our Human Resources website, and also to complete a Doctoral College application form.
+Candidates for the TARA posts will need to apply through our Human Resources website, and also to complete a Doctoral College application form.
 Candidates are strongly encouraged to discuss their proposal/plans with their intended supervisor.

 Enquiries about PhD studies may be sent to Chris Mitchell, PhD tutor at firstname.lastname@example.org.